 - Bonus and benefits data not available

-- Limited data filters; only allows you to view salaries by the hour, week, month, year, and in table format
+- Data filters are limited; it only allows you to view salaries by the hour, week, month, or year and in table format

 Overview